 Thanks to globalization, businesses can now operate across borders.
 As a result, companies are expanding their operations to other countries to expand their reach and tap into new customer bases.
-Expats and freelancers can as well work with international companies, even while working remotely.
+Expats and freelancers can also work with international companies, even remotely.

-In that regard, cross-border payments have become more popular than ever, with more people looking for seamless and cost effective ways to make instant cross-border payments.
+In that regard, cross-border payments have become more popular, with more people looking for seamless and cost-effective ways to make instant cross-border payments.
 Unfortunately, standard wire transfer services are unduly slow and expensive for frequent cross-border transactions, especially when using traditional banks.